star-trek703/mern-app-ic/README.md

 # MERN Stack authentication system
 Authentication system using MERN Stack.
-Using this, you can create an account, login to your account and view your profile home page.
+Using this, you can create an account, login to your account and view your profile.

 ## Quick start
 ```